-President Trump Thanks Putin For Expelling Diplomats From Russia
+Trump Thanks Putin for Expelling Diplomats From Russia

-Besides “very smart” and “great leader,” Trump can add “government downsizer” to his list of Putin compliments.
-On Thursday, President Donald Trump, whose campaign is under federal investigation for possible Russian collusion in the 2016 election, responded to President Vladimir Putin’s orders to expel 755 American diplomats and technical staff from Russia by offering his gratitude.
+Besides “very smart” and “great leader,” President Trump can add “government downsizer” to his list of Putin compliments.
+On Thursday, Trump, whose campaign is under federal investigation for possible Russian collusion in the 2016 election, responded to Russian President Vladimir Putin’s orders to expel 755 American diplomats and technical staff from his country by offering his gratitude.

 “I want to thank him because we’re trying to cut down our payroll,” Trump told reporters at his club in Bedminster, New Jersey.
 “As far as I’m concerned I’m very thankful that he let go of a large number of people because now we have a smaller payroll.”